Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Our Semi-supervised Classification Models

-Here, $\textbf{z}()$ is the encoding function learnt by the bottom feed-forward layers of the per-frame auto-encoder, while $\textbf{g}()$ is the decoding function of the module learnt by its upper layers.
-In further equations, $\textbf{H}^{FE}$ will stand for the sequence of features $[\bh^{FE}_1, ..., \bh^{FE}_T]$ and we will dismiss the corruption sign over $\textbf{x}$ ($\tilde{\textbf{x}}$) as we will show equations for a test setting, where the frames are not corrupted.
+Here, $u()$ is the encoding function learned by the bottom feed-forward layers of the per-frame auto-encoder, while $g()$ is the decoding function learned by its upper layers.
+In further equations, $\textbf{H}^{FE}$ will stand for the sequence of features $[\bh^{FE}_1, ..., \bh^{FE}_T]$ and we will dismiss the corruption sign over $\tilde{\textbf{x}}$ as we will show equations for a test setting, where the frames are not corrupted.
+All further symbols $\bW$ and $\bb$ without subscript or superscript will represent the weight matrices and bias vectors for the current layer in order to lighten the notation.